Responding to your requests we have tried to make the website easier to navigate.

 Currently we accept patients from 15 years of age and above.

 In order to avoid delays please ensure that referral documentation includes all of the following:

 - Patient Declaration

-- A health professional referral explanatory letter with full details of the condition the patient is being referred for, plus relevant medical history (eg. ECG, bloods & histology reports etc).
+- A health professional referral letter with details of the condition the patient, plus relevant medical history (eg. ECG, bloods & histology reports etc).

 Can all documenation please either be scanned and emailed to firstname.lastname@example.org or posted to Auckland Regional Charity Hospital, PO Box 301 314, Albany, North Shore City, Auckland, 0752

 Patient selection is important.
 Volunteer anaesthetists have agreed that we will offer surgical treatment to patients in ASA Classes 1 & 2 and, with careful selection, some cases in ASA Class 3.